Saudi Arabia

 Current environmental issues affecting the Saudi or Saudi Arabian people: desertification, depletion of underground water resources, the lack of perennial rivers or permanent water bodies have prompted the development of extensive seawater desalination facilities, coastal pollution from oil spills; air pollution; waste management.

-Google maps Saudi Arabia
+Google Maps Saudi Arabia

 The capital and other divisions